Dear Debt Adviser,

 I suggest that at a minimum you report the violation to the Consumer Financial Protection Bureau and also with the consumer protection division of your state's attorney general.

 Should the collector ever get around to contacting you about this forgiven debt, be prepared to send copies of your 1099-C tax form and the tax return where you paid the taxes on the forgiven debt.
-You should be aware that many consumers have had similar problems with a collector attempting to collect on a debt where the consumer has been issued a 1099-C and has paid the taxes owed on the forgiven debt.
-The courts have decided in favor of consumers and stated that a creditor cannot issue a 1099-C and then attempt to collect the same debt that was forgiven.
-However, with the huge volume of stale debts being sold and resold in the secondary market, often with sketchy supporting data, this has not stopped all collection attempts.
+You should be aware that many consumers have had similar problems with a collector trying to collect on a debt where the consumer has been issued a 1099-C and has paid the taxes owed on the forgiven debt.
+The courts have decided in favor of consumers and stated that a creditor cannot issue a 1099-C and then try to collect the same debt that was forgiven.
+However, with the massive amount of stale debts being sold and resold in the secondary market, often with scanty supporting data, this has not halted all collection attempts.

-If you believe your reputation has been harmed by an unlawful disclosure, you can check with an attorney with debt collection experience about suing the collection company in court.
+If you believe your reputation has been hurt by an unlawful disclosure, you can see with an attorney with debt collection experience about suing the collection company in court.

 If you're wondering how your debt has affected your credit score, check it for free at myBankrate.

 Ask the adviser

 To ask a question of the Debt Adviser, go to the "Ask the Experts" page and select "Debt" as the topic.
 Read more Debt Adviser columns and more stories about debt management.